claudefunston/mc_auto_setup/README.md

 Activate the VM by typing
 `vagrant up`

 Vagrant will provision the machine.
-Once you have the command prompt back again, log on to your new box with
+Once you have the command prompt back again (Vagrent will show lots out output), log on to your new box with

 `vagrant ssh`